UtrechtUniversity/MATLAB-on-HPC/Part-1-preparation.md

 Type the following command to start a docker container:

 ```
-> docker run -d -p 23:22 --name matlabuu uumatlabinstall/matlab-hpc-compile:matlab2018a
+> docker run -d -p 23:22 --name matlabuu uumatlabinstall/matlab-hpc-compile:r2018a
 ```

-Verify if the container named matlabjt is running:
+Verify if the container named matlabuu is running:

 ```
-> docker ps
+> docker ps -a
 ```

 ## Step 6: Start SSH session to Docker container (user: root)